-The new jack is a 4-pole socket which carries both audio and video signals and is often found on other multimedia devices such as iPods, MP3 players and smartphones.
+The new jack is a 4-pole socket which carries both audio and video signals.
+It’s similar to sockets found on other multimedia devices such as iPods, MP3 players and smartphones.
 It now used on the A+, B+, Pi 2 and Pi 3.

 This style of connector is sometimes referred to as “TRRS“, which stands for “Tip-Ring-Ring-Sleeve”.